Dieudonn\'e theory via classifying stacks and prismatic $F$-gauges: Dieudonn e theory and prismatic -gauges

 \section{Dieudonn\'e theory and prismatic $F$-gauges}

-In this section, we prove that the Dieudonn\'e module functor induced by $G \mapsto H^2_{\Prism}(BG)$ (where the latter denotes absolute prismatic cohomology) give a fully faithful functor.
+In this section, we expand the ideas and constructions involving crystalline cohomology of classifying stacks appearing in \cref{section2} to mixed characteristic situations by using prismatic cohomology.
+Roughly speaking, we prove that the Dieudonn\'e module functor induced by $G \mapsto H^2_{\Prism}(BG)$ (where the latter denotes absolute prismatic cohomology) give a fully faithful functor.
 However, one cannot expect this functor to be fully faithful without carefully analyzing what other extra data on $H^2_{\Prism}(BG)$ one needs to remember.
-Let us first take a step back to explain our perspective on Dieudonn\'e theory taken in this paper.
+Let us first take a step back to give an intuitive explanation of our perspective on Dieudonn\'e theory taken in this paper.

 By Pontryagin duality, for a finite discrete abelian group $G,$ the functor $G \mapsto \mathrm{Hom}(G, \mathbb{S}^1)$ gives an equivalence of categories.
 Note that in this case, since $\mathbb{S}^1 = K(\mathbb{Z}, 1)$ and $G$ is finite, one has a natural isomorphism $\mathrm{Hom}(G, \mathbb{S}^1) = H^1 (BG, \mathbb{Z}[1]) = H^2(BG, \mathbb{Z}),$ where the latter denotes Betti cohomology.
 Our main point here is that it is possible to reconstruct a group (or rather its Pontryagin dual) from the cohomology of $BG.$